o3de/sig-release/releases/22.10.0/22100 feature list.md

 ## sig-network

 * Multiple improvements to the client and server connection experience, including debug text to convey the current step in connection process, debug connection status messaging in game and new ImGUI menu options in the Launchers.
+See screenshots at https://github.com/o3de/sig-release/pull/86
 * Added an optional TypeValidatingSerializer which will raise an assert when serialization results in a type or variable name mismatch to aid debugging of networking serialization issues.
 * The Network TargetManagement Gem adds support for tools and applications in O3DE that need a network connection to share information or to support debugging.
 An example of this would be the O3DE Editor connecting to Lua IDE to debug Lua scripts.
 * Unified Network Spawner Pipeline - unifies the networking spawning pipeline with the non-network spawnable system.
 This is mostly an under-the-hood improvement but reduces the complexity of networked entity spawning.